![[horizontal rule]](pcshr.gif)

 but that may be used by another department within the university or

-sent to Surplus Property and Recycling.
+sent to Surplus Property.

 - Fabricated